somatonic/HelperFieldLinks/README.md

-# HelperFieldLinks 1.0.3
+# HelperFieldLinks 1.0.5

 A custom module for ProcessWire2 to show inline shortcut links to fields and template when editing a page.
 Only visible to superusers.
+Additionally if you click on the little gear icon a layer will be shown with the settings for the field.

 ## How to install: